Irfan Orga

 İrfan Orga (October 31, 1908 – November 29, 1970) was a Turkish fighter pilot, staff officer, and author, writing in English.
-He published books on many areas of Turkish life, cookery, and history, as well as a life of Atatürk, and a universally admired autobiography (Portrait of a Turkish Family, 1950).
+He published books on many areas of Turkish life, cookery, and history, as well as a life of Atatürk under whom Orga served, and a universally admired autobiography (Portrait of a Turkish Family, 1950).
 He also wrote two educational books for children.

 Early life

 Orga's memoirs describe his childhood and wealthy bourgeois family in Istanbul, Turkey, in the early 1900s.
 His mother, Şevkiye (1895–1940), was a Balkan/Turkish woman (aged fifteen at his birth), while his father ran his own business.
 He describes his autocratic grandmother as an eccentric socialite.

 Educated at Kuleli Military High School, Harbiye Staff College, and Eskişehir Air College (1919–1933), Orga was born into a wealthy Ottoman Turkish family in Istanbul.
 Orga's life was significantly influenced by the outbreak of World War I. His father Hüsnü died on the way to the Dardanelles and his uncle Ahmet died in Syria.
 Orga witnessed first hand the hardships of the war, the Allied Occupation of Constantinople, the end of Ottoman Empire, and the birth of the modern Turkish republic.

 In 1942/43, while he was in the UK on a three-year diplomatic posting from the Turkish Air Force, he met a young married Norman-Irish woman, Margaret Veronica Gainsboro née D'Arcy-Wright (1914/19–1974).
 Since living with a foreigner was then a military offence in Turkey, Orga, having resigned his commission in early 1947, eventually fled the country for the UK, arriving in London just before the Christmas of that year (in absentia, he was convicted and fined in an Ankara court in September 1949).
 He never returned to Turkey.
 Once Margaret's divorce had been finalised in January 1948, they married.